domizzo98/Bloodcells_imageclass/README.md

 ## Final Model

-The final optimal model used for classification is a reduced **InceptionResNetV2** with three Inception ResNet Block A and one Reduction Block A, Batch Norm on standard layers, and residuals scaled by 0.1 for stability.
+The final model used for classification is a reduced **InceptionResNetV2** with three Inception ResNet Block A and one Reduction Block A, Batch Norm on standard layers, and residuals scaled by 0.1 for stability.
 RandomFlip is applied for data augmentation.